alemart/opensurge/README.md

 ## What is Open Surge?

-Open Surge is a fun 2D retro platformer inspired by old-school games, featuring tools that empower creators to make their own games and unleash their creativity!
+Open Surge is a fun 2D retro platformer inspired by old-school Sonic games.
+Play, hack, create worlds and unleash your creativity!
 Currently under development.

 ## Where do I find it?